 One day Paul got arrested in Philippi for a crime he didn't commit.
 The authorities beat him and ripped the hide off his back.
 How'd he respond?
 Read Acts 16:25.
-He sang songs to Jesus in the prison!
+He sang songs to Jesus in the prison.
 The result?
 He led the jailer and his family to Christ.

-On another day he got arrested in Jerusalem, again unjustly, and this time a mob just about tore him limb from limb.
+Another time he got arrested in Jerusalem, again unjustly, and this time a mob just about tore him limb from limb.
 In fact, he spent the next four years or so incarcerated.
-The result?
-He told everyone he met, from Jerusalem to Rome, that he was in chains for Christ.
-In fact, he later testified that because of his chains, a lot of other Christians were emboldened to speak the word of God courageously (Phil.
+An atrocity of injustice?
+Yes, but atrocity in which he rejoiced and told everyone he met, from Jerusalem to Rome, that he was in chains for Christ.
+Indeed, he later testified that because of his chains, many other Christians were emboldened to speak the word of God courageously (Phil.
 1:14).